-Probation review is available for students found responsible and placed on probation for nonacademic misconduct, except in cases where the student was responsible for sexual harrassment, sexual assault, dating/domestic violence, or stalking.
-Students who have been assigned a year long term may apply after at least six months have passed.
-Students who have been assigned a two year term may apply after at least one year has passed.
+Probation review is available for students found responsible and placed on probation for nonacademic misconduct, except in cases where the student was responsible for sexual harassment, sexual assault, dating/domestic violence, or stalking.
+Students who have been assigned a year-long term may apply after at least six months have passed.
+Students who have been assigned a two-year term may apply after at least one year has passed.
 Once an application is submitted, the student’s record will be reviewed to confirm that there have been additional incidents of misconduct.
-Apply for review using the online form here.
+Apply for review using the online form.
 Probation review may not always be available as a condition of a settlement agreement under UWS 17.15.

 Who is not eligible for probation review?

 Probation Review will not be possible for any student found responsible for sexual harassment, including sexual assault, stalking, and dating/domestic violence.
 In specific cases, settlement agreements under UWS 17.15 may prohibit probation review.
 Probation review is not available for academic misconduct unless otherwise specified.
 The procedures for any reviews in those cases may be determined in the incident resolution process.

 Complete the Probation Review Application.
 You’ll be able to provide initial summaries of your improved student experience, as well as related supporting documents.
 Please include all information so that the reviewer can be best prepared with questions for you in the review meeting.

 What is expected of me in the review process?